BradyJRothrock/Oracle-Analytics-Cloud-Workshop/LabGuide100.md

 Oracle Analytics is a tool that enables you to explore analytical data visually and individually.
 The capabilities are available both via a web-based interface (OAC) as well as via a local client (Oracle Analytics Desktop).

 Oracle Analytics makes it easy to visualize your data, so you can focus on exploring interesting patterns and outliers.
-Just upload your data files or connect to a data source, select the elements you are interested in, and let Data Visualization find the best way to visualize it.
+Just upload your data files or connect to a data source, select the elements you are interested in, and let Oracle Analytics find the best way to visualize it.
 Of course, you can also choose from a wide range of visualizations yourself if you want to look at your data in a specific way.

 - **Creating visualizations is easy**.
 Your data analysis work is an individual experience in exploration and discovery that can also be shared with other users.
-Data Visualization enables you to experiment with a wealth of different options for how to view your data.
+Oracle Analytics enables you to experiment with a wealth of different options for how to view your data.
 During this experimentation process, you can find correlations, discover patterns, and see trends in your content.

-- Data Visualization provides you with tools for faster and simpler assembly of detailed reports arranged together in an appealing and meaningful display.
-Data Visualization goes even further, to give you dynamic views for focused, exploratory interaction with your data.
+- Oracle Analytics provides you with tools for faster and simpler assembly of detailed reports arranged together in an appealing and meaningful display.
+Oracle Analytics goes even further, to give you dynamic views for focused, exploratory interaction with your data.

 ## Oracle Analytics provides the following: